Skip to content

 Thousands of studies investigating the efficacy of teen reform schools have proved that children who spent time in a reform school like Glen Mills grow into adults who suffer from post-traumatic stress disorder (PTSD), severe mental illness, substance addiction, and lengthy criminal histories.

-Today, we rarely hear the term “reform school”.
-In some cases, a private organization may offer different types of reformatory care (usually a government correctional institution) for adolescents, but this is becoming increasingly rare.
+Today, we rarely hear the term “reform school.”
+Sometimes, a private organization or a local government may offer different types of reformatory care as a correctional institution for certain juveniles but this is becoming increasingly rare.

 Reform schools are harmful to troubled teens